12-Step Meetings in Detox

 It’s important to note that the only requirement to attend a 12-step model program is a desire to stop using.
 No one is required to be on any particular step, participation is voluntary and no fees are required.
 Many struggling with addiction are attracted to 12-step model programs because of these facts.

-Research conducted on the effectiveness of 12-step model programs has shown an increased rate of lasting sobriety among participants who attended consistently and paired the program with other treatment, such as outpatient therapy or inpatient rehabilitation.
+Research conducted on the effectiveness of 12-step meetings near me programs has shown an increased rate of lasting sobriety among participants who attended consistently and paired the program with other treatment, such as outpatient therapy or inpatient rehabilitation.
 Critics of 12-step model programs tend to purport that it’s not based on “science” or focuses too much on a higher power.
 It’s true that the 12 steps were not created based on scientific principles; rather, 12-step programs work because of the admission that help is needed and the support provided by such groups.

 Start Your Journey to a Healthy Lifestyle